-Livestream Studio includes NewTek NDI Integration, allowing Livestream Studio producers to input or output video sources over their local network with other NDI enabled software and devices.
+Livestream Studio includes NewTek NDI Integration, allowing you to input or output video sources over your local network with other NDI enabled software and devices.

 What is NewTek NDI?